 With the size of the herd, the huge mass of seals has now attracted the fear-invoking Great White Shark.
 Signs are for sale that say, “Welcome to Chatham – summer home of the Great White Shark”.
 Seals are a favorite of Sharks and the Great White has made their presence known in the water off of Chatham.

-The Gray Seals and the Great Whites have increased visitors curiosity increasingly over the past 5 years.
+The Gray Seals and the Great Whites have increased visitors’ curiosity increasingly over the past 5 years.
 The seals are easily spotted; however, Great Whites are elusive at best.
 Spotter planes are used to help Dr. Skomal find and tag the Great Whites.
 Swimming near or around seals is NOT recommended because of the shark attraction.

 Because bunnies have been mentioned, I have to tell you a short anecdote about the little creatures.
 I once thought bunnies were so cute.
 That was until we planted tulips!
-The furry little creatures would go to the tulip, bite off the flower, cast it aside and chew down the stem.
+The furry little creatures would go to the tulip, bite off the flower, cast it aside, and chew down the stem.
 This would then send us into fits trying all sorts of potions to keep them away to no avail.
-We rarely see lot’s of bunnies in the yard…no more tulips!
+We rarely see lots of bunnies in the yard…no more tulips!

-There are all sorts of things that give us the hint of spring.
-There are longer days, stronger sunlight and the arrival of flowers and different creatures.
+There are all sorts of things that give us a hint of spring.
+There are long days, stronger sunlight, and the arrival of flowers and different creatures.
 It’s also the time we human creatures want to start moving around and shake off the winter doldrums (especially after this winter).
 What better way to invigorate than to plan a visit to a destination like Chatham on Cape Cod a tank away.
 Let us at The Old Harbor Inn in Chatham, MA on Cape Cod help you do just that.
 Let us help you Explore Cape Cod and the islands Martha’s Vineyard and Nantucket and Discover the Seals, Sharks, Daffodils, and Bunnies while we Pamper you and your spirit with our outstanding personal attention.
 What are you waiting for?
 Happy Spring!!!!!!